nijaru/job/README.md

 Background job manager for AI agents.

+> **Alpha Software**: This is experimental.
+Core functionality works but edge cases (daemon crash recovery, concurrent access, very large outputs) are untested.
+No automated test suite yet.
+Use at your own risk.

 ## Overview

 `jb` is an OS-agnostic CLI for managing long-running background tasks, designed specifically for AI agents.
 It allows agents to spawn tasks that survive session end, run in parallel, and be monitored from any context.